Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

   thin_provisioned  = ["true", "false"]
   disk_datastore             = "vsanDatastore" // This will store Template disk in the defined disk_datastore
-  data_disk_datastore        = ["vsanDatastore", "nfsDatastore"] // Datastores for additional data disks vmdns             = ["192.168.0.2", "192.168.0.1"]
+  data_disk_datastore        = ["vsanDatastore", "nfsDatastore"] // Datastores for additional data disks scsi_type                 = "lsilogic" // Other acceptable value "pvscsi"
+  scsi_controller           = 0 // This will assign OS disk to controller 0
+  data_disk_scsi_controller = [0, 1] // This will create a new controller and assign second data disk to controller 1
+  vmdns             = ["192.168.0.2", "192.168.0.1"]
   vmgateway         = "192.168.0.1"
   tags = {